Grove Collaborative

 Carpet deodorizer powder works basically the same way, no matter what type it is.
 Sprinkle the powder over the carpet, and allow at least 30 minutes for it to do its job — the longer you leave it on, the better.

-Later, vacuum the carpet — go over the floor a few times with the vacuum cleaner, in different directions.
-And don’t worry: carpet deodorizer powder won’t ruin your vacuum cleaner — if anything, it’ll deodorize your machine, too!
+After, vacuum the carpet, going over the floor a few times with the vacuum cleaner in different directions.
+And don’t worry: carpet deodorizer powder won’t ruin your vacuum cleaner.
+If anything, it’ll deodorize your machine, too.

 Grove tip: Make sure the powder is dry when you vacuum it up to preserve your vacuum cleaner’s lifespan.